red-hat-storage/ocs-ci/docs/usage.md

    necessary styles and scripts
 * `--email` - to send the email reports of the test run which was generated by --html option.
 MUST specify --html to send email reports.
+* `--squad-analysis` - Include Squad Analysis to email report.
+Applicable only in combination with --email option.
 * `--bugzilla` - allows you to skip tests with unresolved bug (test case needs to be properly decorated as you can see in [documentation](./writing_tests.md)).
 You will also need to